St. Paul Personal Injury Lawyer

 Even if your injuries appear to be minor following a St. Paul personal injury accident, you should still see a doctor as soon as possible following the accident.
 Many times, symptoms of serious injuries, such as brain trauma or internal bleeding, can take time to manifest.

-Yet, the longer you wait to get this condition checked out, the more debilitating and deadly it can become.
-For these reasons, a medical professional should examine you as soon as you can after your accident.
+The longer you wait to get this condition checked out, the more debilitating and deadly it can become.
+Therefore, you need to have a medical professional examine you immediately after your accident.

-Additionally, this prompt medical treatment can also help your legal case.
+Additionally, getting prompt medical treatment can also help your legal case.
 Insurance companies are looking for any reason to deny your claim.
-By not getting immediate medical treatment after the accident, these insurance companies will argue that your injuries are not that serious or a result of a subsequent event.
+If you don't get immediate medical treatment after the accident, the insurance company may argue that your injuries are not that serious or are a result of a subsequent event.

 When a doctor examines you after the accident, they can write down information regarding your injuries in their medical report, providing you with evidence of a direct connection between your St. Paul personal injury accident and the harm you sustained.

-After a personal injury accident, the insurance company will probably call you to discuss your accident or take a statement from you.
-However, before you speak to these adjusters, it is recommended that you first consult with an experienced personal injury attorney in St. Paul about the incident.
+After a personal injury accident, the insurance company will probably call you or take a statement from you to discuss your accident.
+However, before you speak to an insurance adjuster or representative, you should first consult with an experienced personal injury attorney in St. Paul about the incident.

-As mentioned above, insurance companies are looking for anything they can to use against you.
-As a result, these adjusters will want to get you on the phone as soon as possible, so they can get you to admit to something that can impact your case.
+As mentioned, insurance companies are looking for anything they can to use against you.
+As a result, these adjusters will want to get you on the phone as soon as possible so they can get you to admit to something that can impact your case.

-That is why, before you speak with these insurance companies, you should reach out to a St. Paul personal injury lawyer at Nicolet Law Accident & Injury Lawyers.
-Our attorneys can help you understand what you should and should not say to the insurer and even take on these discussions on your behalf, ensuring you do not say anything that can hurt your claim.
+That is why you should reach out to a St. Paul personal injury lawyer at Nicolet Law Accident & Injury Lawyers before you speak with the insurance company.
+Our attorneys can advise you on what you should and should not say to the insurer.
+We can also take on these discussions on your behalf, ensuring you do not say anything that can hurt your claim.
+If the insurance company contacts you, you can simply defer them to your lawyer and let us deal with them so you don't have to worry about it.

 St. Paul Personal Injury FAQ

-Not all individuals who have been harmed in a personal injury accident in St. Paul will be able to pursue legal action for their injuries and losses.
-In truth, to figure out if you can pursue legal action following your personal injury accident, a lawyer will need to examine many factors.
+Not all individuals who suffered harm in a personal injury accident in St. Paul will be able to pursue legal action for their injuries and losses.
+In truth, to figure out if you can pursue legal action following your personal injury accident, a lawyer will need to examine several factors, including:

-• Were you injured in the St. Paul personal injury accident?
+• Did you sustain injuries in the St. Paul personal injury accident?

-• What is the extent of your harm?
+• What is the extent of your injuries?

 • Is there insurance money available following the accident?